RussellABrown/avl-and-red-black-trees/README.md

 https://arxiv.org/abs/2406.05162

-as well as in the final article that appears in Software: Practice and Experience:
+as well as in the final article that appears in Software: Practice and Experience 55(9):1607,2025:

 https://doi.org/10.1002/spe.3437